CS495-Group007/PoetryCode/README.md

 5. The register form should require all fields except for the instructor email.

   - Verified this by leaving the fields empty and noting that the form would not submit.

+6. Blocks can be dragged between lines

+7. Blocks can be reordered within lines

+8. A line of blocks can be cleared by clicking the trash icon.

+9. When a correct answer is entered the user is taken back to the dashboard

+10. Can register a new user by calling the register.php URI via postman.

+11. The navbar should change appearances to accomodate various screen sizes.